wtsi-hgi/irobot/irobot/precache/README.md

     raise an appropriate exception.

   * Fetch its metadata and check it against the master metadata.
-If the modification date hasn't changed, then raise a cancellation interrupt.
+If the modification date and/or checksum haven't changed, then raise a cancellation interrupt.

   * Check there is space to accommodate the switchover data, metadata and checksums.
 If not: